mcgill-robotics/AUV-2025/README.md

 package - you may publish to `/state` using rostopic pub (see controls package for example)

     roslaunch bringup stub.launch &

+You can stub the state of the AUV by publishing a `geometry_msgs/Pose` message onto `/state` topic:

+	rostopic pub -r 1 /state geometry_msgs/Pose \
+	"
+	position:
+	  x: 1.0
+	  y: 2.0
+	  z: -1.0
+	orientation:
+	  x: 0.0
+	  y: 1.0
+	  z: 0.0
+	  w: 0.0
+	"

 ## Running (on AUV)